Mental Health Specialist

 • Third-generation antipsychotics: aripiprazole, brexpiprazole, cariprazine.

-• Benzodiazepines: lorazepam, clonazepam for acute agitation or anxiety.
+• Benzodiazepines: alprazolam, lorazepam, clonazepam for acute anxiety or agitation.

-• SSRIs/SNRIs: common antidepressant classes used in depression care.
+• SSRIs/SNRIs: common antidepressant classes used in depression care, with extra caution during mania.

 Lock Rules